1and1/ioc-unit/README.md

 # ejb-cdi-unit

-Simplify test driven development of j2ee-3.x Services.
+Simplify test driven development of ejb-3.x Services.

 ## Motivation
-During the development of services the necessity of module-tests arrise.
-Here a module means one deployable.
+During the development of services, the necessity to implement automatic module-tests arises.
+In this context, a module means one deployable artifact.

-Given the development occurs using an IDE like Eclipse or Intellij, the aim is to provide a module which makes it easy to first write the test and then develop the service.
-To do this you might not have a real deployable yet, you might not have access to the target dbms or have a messaging solution or even the target container itself installed.
-The same holds for the system which should execute the test later.
+Given the development occurs, using an IDE (integrated development environment) like Eclipse or Intellij, the aim is to provide a module which makes it easy, to first write the test and then to develop the service.
+The standard approach to achieve this is to recreate a kind of server environment, including the destination server runtime, the destination datasources and messagequeues.
-Never the less to be able to develop by creating the tests first, I need to be able to formulate all usecases to be implemented as tests, and (re-)create all situations, which might arise, deterministic and automatically.
+The effort to recreate these target runtime conditions on the development machine is often quite substantial.
+Sometimes it is even avoided and all testing is done using testservers, testclients, oftenly in a not automatic way.

+ejb-cdi-unit is an extension of cdi-unit which contains modules/classes as they became necessary to support automatic tests of about 10 different service artifacts at our site.
+The about 2000 Testfunctions in about 50000 lines of testcode run without special requirements on the machine except java 8.x and maven.
+No dbms, messaging or other external server is necessary to run these tests.
+Some of this testcode is implemented in a way so that the main code can also be used in an arquillian-test-environment.

 ## Requirements
-What do we need to be able to achieve this:
+What do we need to be able to achieve this?

-* We need a kind of testenabled ejb-container
+* We need a kind of "testenabled" ejb-container
+    * A CDI-Environment to interconnect the components(beans) is necessary.
     * Datasources must be simulated using an in memory database (H2)
     * Messagequeues must be simulated in memory (mockrunner)
     * TransactionAttributes on EJBs must be handled in a correct way (at least not ignored)
     * @Startup-annotated Beans must be initialized so that other beans might refer to them indirectly.
-Sometimes there were problems because of the lazy initialization of ApplicationScoped Beans.
-    * you must be able to fill @Resource annotated fields by "something", which handles the calls in a feasable way.
+    * You must be able to fill @Resource annotated fields by "something", which handles the calls in a feasable way.
     * You must be able to handle or simulate arbitrary situations which are possible in an asynchronous working environment, as it is an ejb-server.
     * Sometimes it might be necessary to test using more than one thread.
 The test-container must be able to handle this as well.
     * The tests must be executable without much effort inside the IDE used for the test and application development.